MaisonetteWorld/slate/source/index.html.md

 # Minis

-Get a logged in users minis
+Get all minis, only accessible to admin users

 ## Create a mini